 Our programs are designed to prepare students for a variety of career paths in the accounting profession.
 We provide a challenging, yet supportive, learning environment and our classes develop critical thinking abilities, as well as technical, communication and interpersonal skills.
 All students meet with a faculty advisor once a semester, not only for advice about academic choices, but also for assistance in planning for a successful career.
 Our co-op and internship programs provide students with opportunities to work in public, corporate, governmental and not-for-profit settings during junior year and/or in the graduate program.
-Fifty-one percent of accounting majors in the class of 2010 worked either a paid summer internship or co-op position.
+Over 70% of last year's accounting majors worked either a paid summer internship or co-op position.
 Our graduates are recruited by the ‘Big 4’, regional and small accounting firms, major corporations and governmental agencies and we have a long history of our alumni achieving professional distinction and holding top positions in the accounting profession.

 Our faculty hold both advanced degrees and professional certifications such as CPA, CMA and CFE and are active in the accounting profession.
 They publish in the Accounting Review, Journal of Forensic Accounting, Issues in Accounting Education, the CPA Journal, Journal of Accountancy, Strategic Finance and other prestigious academic and professional journals.